Practical guide: when to use ChatGPT, Claude, or Perplexity

 Research-intensive professionals

-Who use Perplexity Max for extensive deep research capabilities and real-time data without limits.
+Who utilize Perplexity Max for extensive deep research capabilities and real-time data without limits.

-For digital marketing experts, the time saved is often 10-20 hours per week, easily justifying premium subscriptions.
+For digital marketing experts, time savings are often 10-20 hours per week, making premium subscriptions effortlessly pay for themselves.

 Which combination works best?

 Covers 80% of your needs.
-Use Perplexity for free for occasional research.
+Use Perplexity Free for occasional research.

 Complete coverage for professional work.
 No more limitations.